arinbjornk/ssh-log-plot/README.md

 # ssh-log-plot
-Plot the location successful and unsuccessful SSH login attemps
+Plot the location of successful and unsuccessful SSH login attemps